oejames/confluence-validator/README.md

 7. Deploy the app using Forge CLI commands: forge deploy

-7. Install the app in your Atlassian site: forge install
+8. Install the app in your Atlassian site: forge install

+10. If ready to deploy for production instead of the default development environment:
+    - Uninstall the development version, if any, by clicking Apps and Manage Apps in Confluence
+    - Run the commands:
+   forge deploy --environment production forge install --environment production

 ## Slack Workflow/Webhook Setup